Aripilli-Bhavana/HACKERRANK/README.md

 I use this space to organize my learning and track my progress across different topics.

-Each file includes the problem name, a link to the original challenge, and my code solution in Python
+Each file includes the problem name, a link to the original challenge and my code solution in Python
 ## 🚀 My HackerRank Profile

 🔗 [aripilli_bhavan2 on HackerRank](https://www.hackerrank.com/profile/aripilli_bhavan2)